 - Vaun Medical

-Here’s a list of retailers for online in the US –
+Here’s a list of retailers for online –

 What raised toilet seat is best for an elderly parent ?

 As I explained in the beginning of this article, I first discovered raised toilet seats when my mom had a full hip replacement, and we were sent a rather dodgy raised toilet seat which I would not have wanted any elderly person trying to use.

 Many of the models of raised toilet seat say in their manuals for installation that a person is not to lean on the front of the seat as they stand up, or it may tip forwards !!

 Well, I don’t really see how an elderly person with poor balance and mobility can really be expected to use something of this kind with any degree of safety if it will tip.

 If you want to read something more in depth on the best raised toilet seats for the elderly, with specific seats for a range of different circumstances and situations, I have written the following article – “Best Raised Toilet Seats For Elderly Seniors: A Detailed Guide With Prices”.